 - Monitor processes to ensure regulatory compliance (e.g. FERPA, etc.) and other traditional and unique areas of university records and policy administration.

 - Promote academic success through discipline and accountability.

 - Oversight of the Academic Success Center.

 - Oversight of Disability Access and Education.

 - Work closely with other departments toward successful reporting requirements to accreditors.

 - Other duties as assigned.

-- Demonstrated ability to manage a complex operation and plan strategically.
+- Demonstrated ability to manage a complex operation.

 - Ability to both organize and retrieve data, policies, and materials.

 - Ability to interpret and apply policies in various situations.